 For example, Google’s brand colors consist of primary colors, red, blue, and yellow, as well as green.
 This simple and “back to basics” palette has a calming effect that makes its technology seem less intimidating and more trustworthy—appropriate for a company that prides itself on making things really easy to use.

 Brown is another color that conveys a down-to-earth and honest appeal.
 It is often used for organic, wholesome products or services.
-For example, Worldwide Opportunities on Organic Farms (WWOOF)’s brand colors are brown, orange, and green.
+For example, Worldwide Opportunities on Organic Farms (WWOOF)(opens in a new tab or window)’s brand colors are brown, orange, and green.
 Since the color brown represents an organic, earthy aesthetic, it helps to strengthen WWOOF’s mission of building “a global community conscious of ecological farming and sustainability practices.”

 Purple represents royalty and majesty.
 It is often associated with spirituality and mystery.
-For example, rumor has it Cadbury’s regal purple, aka Pantone 2865c, was chosen as a tribute to Queen Victoria.
-More than 100 years old, Cadbury first trademarked the color back in 1995; however, this started a chocolate war with Nestle, which argued it wasn’t distinctive enough to own.
+For example, rumor has it Cadbury’s regal purple, aka Pantone 2865c, was chosen as a tribute to Queen Victoria(opens in a new tab or window).
+More than 100 years old, Cadbury first trademarked(opens in a new tab or window) the color back in 1995; however, this started a chocolate war with Nestle, which argued it wasn’t distinctive enough to own.
 Today, although Cadbury no longer owns the color trademark, the company continues to protect and covet its distinct royal purple.

 Multicolored branding represents a united company that is open to all.
 Using a multicolor approach is great for capturing the spirit of diversity.
-For example, Instagram’s logo and color scheme include a mix of 10 different colors.
+For example, Instagram(opens in a new tab or window)’s logo(opens in a new tab or window) and color scheme(opens in a new tab or window) include a mix of 10 different colors.
 Its colors range from different shades of blue and purple to shades of red, orange, and yellow.
 Altogether, these colors symbolize Instagram’s passion for trust, ambition, creativity, and sociability.

 Of course, within this spectrum, there are many additional brand colors and color combinations.
 Different hues, such as baby blue or navy, also contribute to the color story.